What happens if I can't pay my tax bill?

 If you don't engage with HMRC, they may take enforcement action including:

-- visit you at your home or business address to help us understand your circumstances so we can work with you to settle the tax you owe
+• visit you at your home or business address to help understand your circumstances so they can work with you to settle the tax you owe

 Can HMRC take money from my bank account?